StanfordASL/nn_robustness_analysis/README.md

 ### About

-This repository contains code to reproduce the neural feedback loop analysis experiment (Section V.A) from our paper on convex hull reachability analysis under disturbances (T. Lew, R. Bonalli, M. Pavone, ["Exact characterization of the convex hulls of reachable sets"](https://arxiv.org/abs/2303.17674), 2023).
+This repository contains code to reproduce the neural feedback loop analysis experiment (Section XI.B) from our paper on convex hull reachability analysis (T. Lew, R. Bonalli, M. Pavone, ["Convex Hulls of Reachable Sets"](https://arxiv.org/abs/2303.17674), 2024).

 ![continuous_time_reachability](/docs/continuous_time_reachability.jpg)

 This code is a branch of the fork at https://github.com/StanfordASL/nn_robustness_analysis of https://github.com/mit-acl/nn_robustness_analysis with minor modifications.
 This branch only supports the experiments of the paper and changes may break previous functionalities (for those, please revert to the RandUP branch).
-This code supports (a) 2d integrator system, (b) continuous-time reachability problem with fixed initial state under disturbances, (c) ReachLP, RandUP, and Algorithm 1 (see pmpUP.py and Dynamics.py), (d) ReLU activations are automatically replaced with SoftPlus activations (see crown_ibp/crown_ibp/bound_layers.py).
+This code supports (a) 2d integrator system, (b) continuous-time reachability problem with uncertain initial state under disturbances, (c) ReachLP, RandUP, and Algorithm 1 (see pmpUP.py and Dynamics.py), (d) ReLU activations are automatically replaced with SoftPlus activations (see crown_ibp/crown_ibp/bound_layers.py).
 We refer to the paper for further details.

 To reproduce results, run:
 ```bash